julesherndon/fid/README.md

-# fid this repo is for fundamentals design
+# fid
-3 websites
+this Repository is for Fundamentals of Interactive Design 3 websites
-more description